Your resume can make or break your job search. That’s why it’s crucial to make it stand out.

 While there is no magic method for creating a great document, there are ground rules for how to improve your resume & increase your chances of being contacted by a recruiter or hiring manager.

-There is a lot of conflicting advice out there on how to improve your resume, but almost everyone agrees with customizing for each specific role.
+There is a lot of conflicting advice out there on how to improve your resume, but almost everyone agrees with customising it for each specific role.

 The hiring manager to whom you’re sending your resume only cares about the business problem they are dealing with right now.